mvrzan/heroku-app-link-express-example/README.md

 Learn how you can leverage Heroku AppLink with a Node.js Express server to exposes your Heroku app as API services in Salesforce.

+> **Disclaimer:** This repository demonstrates the Heroku AppLink feature, which is currently in Pilot status as of this writing.
+Features, functionality, and implementation details may change significantly before general availability.
+This is not official Salesforce or Heroku code and was created for testing and demonstration purposes only.
+Use at your own risk and expect that some aspects may need adaptation as the feature evolves.

 # Table of Contents

 - [Heroku AppLink Express Example](#heroku-applink-express-example)